Agencies · Ministries · Water Institutions · Utilities · Sponsors

 Roadmap

 Key principle: Natwata controls the verification layer.
-Sponsors control the corporate reporting layer.
-Natwata delivers structured, auditable evidence that feeds into that reporting layer.
+Institutions and sponsors control their reporting and decision layers.
+Natwata delivers structured, auditable evidence that feeds into those workflows.

 Institutional Support